-After the SQL installation completes, open Services and restart it.
+After the SQL installation completes, open Services and restart SQL Server (WASPDBEXPRESS).
 If there's no error, this usually means it installed successfully.
 Next:

-2. If you had to specify NT AUTHORITY\SYSTEM, change that: In the Services list in Windows, edit the Log On tab of the SQL Server (WASPDBEXPRESS) service to specify This account: Network Service (with no password) which is the usual account used.
+2. If you specified NT AUTHORITY\SYSTEM, change that: In the Services list in Windows, edit the Log On tab of the SQL Server (WASPDBEXPRESS) service to specify This account: Network Service (with no password) which is the usual account used.

 3. Restart the SQL Server service so these changes take effect.